 The sanctuary has upland and wetland forest communities along Village Creek.
 It is an American Bird Conservancy Globally Important Bird Area and a site on the Great Texas Birding Trail.
-Six miles of trails offer hiking, photography and nature study.
-Open sunrise–sunset daily.
+Six miles of trails offer hiking and nature study.
+Open sunrise-sunset daily.
 Free.
 From U.S. 69/287, turn ont...

-It offers a place for reflection and is a memorial to those from Hardin County who served in the military.
+The park offers a place for reflection and is a memorial to those from Hardin County who served in the military.
 Various activities are held throughout the year.
-On Ernest Street, across from the Ice House Museum.
-409/385-2863. www.cityofsilsbee.com.
+On Ernest Street, across from the Ice House Museum. www.cityofsilsbee.com

 Plan your Texas trip then take your Passport with you.